 This area includes information for staff and students, and a content item to which the Module Convenor’s response can be attached.

 Action for Module Convenors at the start of the academic year

-If your 2018-19 course is a copy of last year’s course, it will already have the Module Evaluation area, including any documents which were uploaded to this area.
+If your course for the new academic year is a copy of last year’s course, it will already have the Module Evaluation area, including any documents which were uploaded to this area.

 Module Convenors please note:

-On the 2018-19 course you should remove any comments and/or files relating to student feedback which have been copied forward from 2017-18.
+On the new course you should remove any comments and/or files relating to student feedback which have been copied forward from previous years.

 To do this, simply Edit the item